 Google Docs, Google Sites, Gmail, Moodle and Edmodo

-Managment Tips: NOTE: Students must have a Google account to access Chromebooks.
+Management Tips: NOTE: Students must have a Google account to access Chromebooks.
 All 7th-12th grade students have a Google account, so their login/password is the same as their Gmail access.
 Contact the Tech Dept. if you are using Chromebooks with students in grades K-6, so that we can create Google accounts for your students.
 Contact Tracy Dabbs (firstname.lastname@example.org) for support on customizing Chromebooks for students and pushing out apps for student use.

 1. Provide students with expectations.
-See questions below that should be addressed for your students (this is for a variety of age groups, so some may or not make sense for your student group):
+See questions below that should be addressed with your students (this is for a variety of age groups, so some may or not make sense for your student group):

 -When can Chromebooks be used during the school day? -How do you safely remove them from the cart? -Does it matter which Chromebook I use? -How do I login? -Where can I take the Chromebook in the building? -What apps can I use or should I use at certain times (provide information for activities and exploration times)? -How do I share a Chromebook with a partner? -How do I know when my turn on the Chromebook is complete? -How do I safely shut down the Chromebook? -How do I carefully return it to the cart?

 2. Depending on the activity, there are different ways that devices that can be used.
 Collaboration: Partners or small groups of students can use the Chromebook to complete their learning or create a product.
 Provide models and expectations to help students be successful as they collaborate with tools.
 Station Activity: Classrooms can use Chromebooks as a station activity.
-Station organization or sharing setup can be very helpful when there is not a class set of Chromebooks avaiable for use.
+Station organization or sharing setup can be very helpful when there is not a class set of Chromebooks ready for use.
 Activities can be open exploration, more structured practice on a specific skill, or time can include the creation of a product.
 The use of a timer can be helpful for transition times (set a timer on your projector and teach students to monitor their own time).
 Individual: You can structure time for individuals to complete activities on their own.
 Provide time for device use after students complete other work or ensure that all students get equal time with devices.
 This works much better when there enough devices to support individual use.

 Examples of student use: Open Exploration: allow students to explore apps and make their own choices with their learning